 What tech advice do you have for others who are intimidated by technology?

-I guess it is just to keep on trying and no question is stupid, don’t be afraid to ask for help.
-I gave myself an iPad for Christmas and barely know how to turn it on.
+I guess it is just to keep on trying, and no question is stupid, don't be afraid to ask for help.
+I gave myself an iPad for Christmas and barely knew how to turn it on.
 It is sitting on the desk as I keep working on my old fave.
-I was told I would really like it, well, I don’t.
-I have a 12-year-old great grandson who negotiates around his with ease and if I do anything on mine I have to get him to help me but in turn, I am teaching him to be my camera man and he wants to learn to quilt.
+I was told I would really like it, well, I don't.
+I have a 12-year-old great-grandson who negotiates around his with ease, and if I do anything on mine, I have to get him to help me, but in turn, I am teaching him to be my cameraman, and he wants to learn to quilt.

 How do you make money as a retiree?

 I now only market my designs in PDF pattern form.
-Formerly, I sold handmade crafts on Etsy and eBay, but when Craftsy.com added a division allowing independent designers to sell their patterns I jumped on board.
-I didn’t even know what a PDF was so, of course, I had to learn to get the patterns into the PDF format and how to upload them.
+Formerly, I sold handmade crafts on Etsy and eBay, but when Craftsy.com added a division allowing independent designers to sell their patterns, I jumped on board.
+I didn't even know what a PDF was, so, of course, I had to learn to get the patterns into the PDF format and how to upload them.
 That is another of the learning processes I have morphed through.
-Until this avenue opened, I had to go to a printer since some of my patterns are rather large then package and ship them.
+Until this avenue opened, I had to go to a printer since some of my patterns are rather large, then package and ship them.
 Now, by the magic of the Internet, customers can purchase a pattern, download the pattern, print it out on their own printer – it is wonderful.
-That is on Craftsy, on Etsy when a pattern is purchased, I send by email from my own computer – still wonderful, but I have to be alert to sale notifications, so the customer gets their pattern in a timely manner.
+That is on Craftsy, on Etsy when a pattern is purchased, I send by email from my own computer – still wonderful, but I have to be alert to sale notifications, so the customer gets their pattern promptly.

 - My Craftsy Pattern Store